My Patterns

 Assembly

 From tip of first petal, find 3 row from last, count 10 stitches down from tip and mark top of this dc.
 Mark both sides of each petal in same way.
 Sew adjacent petals together from the marked stitch, along the top of the dc stitches towards the center of the flower.
+The piece can be blocked at this stage.

 Spread the love